C4ptainCrunch/thesis/source/index.rst

 In this subsection, we use the use Jupyter Notebooks cells to define in multiple steps a Python class holding the state of the game.
 We then successively inherit from it to add an implementation of the rules and some convenience methods.
+You can skip this and go to :numref:`sec:game-theory` if you do not care about the implementation.

 We set the following encoding conventions in our Python implementation:
  - :math:`0` is South, :math:`1` is North,